Manasess896/X-bot/README.md

 # X-bot
 This is a tweeter (x) bot. it was made using python .

+To see this bot at work. visit https://x.com/Bot_eighteen

 Its functionality is
   + posting a weather update of a city every morning at 07:10am
   + posting a lunch recipee at 13:20